Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 .. note::

     * Added in 0.4.0 release.
+    * Behavior changed in 0.9.0 with introduction of APPDIRS - the behavior of this variable now depends on the :ref:`develop_buildsystem_var_appdirs` setting.

 This variable is used to define app common compiler flags to all c/asm/cpp compiler.
 You can pass it via make command to define extra flags to compile application.